3G disappears, what does it mean for me?

 LTE stands for Long Term Evolution, also known as 4G.
 So, your mobile device supports 4G.

 As a business, you may be using the 3G network for data, M2M or Internet of Things (IoT) applications.
-We will inform you personally of these changes in the coming months, to allow you to replace the devices operating only on 3G technology in time.
+Devices operating only on 3G technology must be replaced in a timely manner.

 Proximus collects old smartphones and devices (both phones and M2M devices) and recycles them in an environmentally friendly way because 90% of the materials can be reused.
 We work with various partners such as Out of Use, Brainscape and Umicore for this.